IliaAhyaei/Mergers-and-Acquisitions-_Evaluation_Model_Ilia-Ahyaei_McGill-University/README.md

 A clean, fully-automated M&amp;A accretion/dilution model in Excel.
 Includes deal financing, PPA &amp; goodwill, pro forma EPS, and accretion/dilution analysis.
 M&A Accretion/Dilution Model (Excel)
 A streamlined, fully automated M&A accretion/dilution model built in Excel.

 This tool calculates:

 Deal financing (cash / debt / stock mix)

-After-tax cost of debt & weighted cost of acquisition Purchase price allocation (PPA) & goodwill
+After-tax cost of debt & weighted cost of acquisition

+Purchase price allocation (PPA) & goodwill

-Pro forma shares, net income, and EPS Accretion/dilution %
+Pro forma shares, net income, and EPS

+Accretion/dilution %

 Summary metrics for quick decision-making
-Designed for students, case competitions, and interview preparation.

 🧩 How to Use the Model